MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 ## Network

 The Zero Trust model assumes breach and verifies each request as though it originated from an uncontrolled network.
-Although it's easy to understand this for cloud services and remote devices, this also applies on your organization network that is firewalled from the public Internet.
+Although this is a common practice for public networks, it also applies to your organization’s internal networks which are generally firewalled from the public Internet.

-To adhere to Zero Trust, your organization must also address security vulnerabilities on your private network and ensure that you verify explicitly, use least privilege access, and assume breach.
-Devices, users, and apps are not to be trusted just because they are on your private network.
+To adhere to Zero Trust, your organization must address security vulnerabilities on both public and private networks, whether on-premises or in the cloud, and ensure that you verify explicitly, use least privilege access, and assume breach.
+Devices, users, and apps are not to be inherently trusted because they are on your private networks.

 ### Program and project member accountabilities

-This table describes a Zero Trust implementation for public and on-premises networks in terms of a sponsorship/program management/project management hierarchy to determine and drive results.
+This table describes a Zero Trust implementation for public and private networks in terms of a sponsorship/program management/project management hierarchy to determine and drive results.

 | Lead | Owner | Accountability |
 |:-------|:-------|:-----|